samiulhoquechowdhury/Lets-get-Rusty/02-Data-Types/main.md

 Memory only stores binary

-## Anything can be represented in binary.
+## Anything can be represented in binary